 Such blatant abuse and labor exploitation of immigrants should come as no surprise in a city whose bloody history as a premiere port for the Slave Trade of African people will not be found in the tourist brochures for the so-called "Big Easy" party town.

 Enslaved African men, women, and children were designated as "less than human" by French and Spanish Catholic colonizers and later by the Anglo Southern gentry who built the city's wealth on the backs of Black labor.
-The current reconstructed Crescent City has been built on the backs of immigrant laborers, but amnesia is so prevalent that our people are easily forgotten in the recent Tricentennial Anthology titled New Orleans & the World: 1718 to 2018.
+The current reconstructed Crescent City has been built on the backs of immigrant laborers, but amnesia is so prevalent that our people have been easily forgotten.

 Our Latin people have contributed to the epic rebirth of New Orleans, but it has been “hard living in the Big Easy” post-Katrina.
 Undocumented immigrants have done the heavy lifting for the past fifteen years, but continuously face deportations by ICE Agents.
 They struggle to remain in a city they have helped to rebuild.

 From 2006 to 2011, I contributed commentaries that aired on NPR’s "Latino USA" news journal, and Maria Hinojosa, the award-winning journalist, introduced many of them that addressed the challenges immigrants have endured.
 For the 2010 5th anniversary of the storm, I contributed a piece titled Los Invisibles / The Invisible Ones, and it noted how immigrants have been rendered invisible while they were ubiquitous on reconstruction sites all over the city.
 Latino USA published my photos on their web site with the commentaries, and so has Syracuse University's Public: A Journal for Imagining America.